 - Average FY19 Returning Teacher Salary – Total salaries paid to returning FY19 teachers divided by total returning certified teacher FTEs.

-- Average FY19 Teacher Salary – Total salaries paid to all FY19 teachers divided by all certified teachers FTEs.
+- Average FY19 Teacher Salary – Total salaries paid to all FY19 teachers divided by all teachers FTEs.

 Revenues – Public Funding Sources